ka-rtikkk/basic-stock-prices/README.md

-This is a basic stock price screener
+This is a basic stock price screener <br>
-It is built using Python
+It is built using Python <br>
-Stock prices are updated using yfinance
+Stock prices are updated using yfinance <br>